-all holders of Cadbury ordinary shares who are U.S. holders and all holders of Cadbury ADSs, wherever located, will receive a prospectus/offer to exchange and related transmittal materials that we will file with the SEC as part of a registration statement on Form S-4; and all holders of Cadbury ordinary shares who are not U.S. holders will receive U.K. offer documents, in each case if, pursuant to the law and regulations applicable to such holders, they are permitted to receive the relevant documents.
+all holders of Cadbury ordinary shares who are U.S. holders and all holders of Cadbury ADSs, wherever located, will receive a prospectus/offer to exchange and related transmittal materials that we will file with the SEC as part of a registration statement on Form S-4; and in each case if, pursuant to the law and regulations applicable to such holders, they are permitted to receive the relevant documents.